beverm2391/teenyarray/README.md

 [ ] - Operations:
     [ ] - get a list of [the 28 OPs](https://github.com/tinygrad/teenygrad/blob/main/teenygrad/lazy.py) we will need to plug into teenygrad (basically all the numpy ops it uses
 [ ] - get the first end-to-end process setup (expose the bindings to python)
+    [ ] - using float32 dtype, hardcoded for now

+## Long Term
+[ ] - once end to end CPU is working, port to METAL

 ## Goals
 - Learn cpp